ananta399/MLPreprocessor/README.md

 ![alt text](https://github.com/ananta399/MLPreprocessor/blob/master/readmeImages/tables.PNG)

+Algaes, Seals and other fish were most common false positives.
 This distinction is left out for other steps in the classification process.
+Deeply submerged sharks were most common false negatives.

 # CONCLUSION
 The image preprocessor, while needs to be improved, is a good proof-of-concept and can be used (with modifications) to remove false positives from object tracking algorithms or machine learning algorithms.
-This distinction is left out for other steps in the classification process.
+The algorithm, although better under ideal conditions, was able to preprocess videos under different weather conditions, videos with wide field of view and therefore low resolution of objects, and submerged/hazy sharks to qualify for a proof-of-conecpt.